Zarhad-01/clima-view/README.md

 Clima-View's architecture is a symphony of modular React components, each serving a distinct purpose:

 - `App`: The orchestrator component where the core application logic resides, deftly managing API interactions.
-- `Search`: A user-centric component that gracefully handles location input and fetches corresponding coordinates via the GeoDB Cities API.
+- `Search`: A user-centric component that handles location input and fetches corresponding coordinates via the GeoDB Cities API.
 - `CurrentWeather`: A display component that renders real-time weather conditions, sourced from the OpenWeatherMap API, attuned to the user's location choice.
 - `Forecast`: A forward-looking component that renders a dynamic five-day weather forecast, adapting to changes in location with responsive design patterns.

-Each component exemplifies React best practices, utilizing hooks to manage state and effects, while compartmentalizing the user interface into reusable, testable units.
+Each component exemplifies React best practices, utilising hooks to manage state and effects, while compartmentalising the user interface into reusable, testable units.
 Clima-View is a testament to the harmonious integration of API data within a React-driven framework, demonstrating not only technical prowess but also an eye for elegant design.

 ## Installation